👠 Ladies' Heels: The Hidden Physics Under the Frame

 Result:

-Poise becomes exponentially more sensitive to error.
+Poise becomes more sensitive to error.

 2. Forward Tilt of the Entire Skeleton